Posts Tagged ‘Alternate History’

 “Who was in the shed?”
 George asked.

-“You know,” Fred remembered, “I don’t think I even noticed her head was taken off, but later he told me her head was laying in that shed.
+“You know,” Roger remembered, “I don’t think I even noticed her head was taken off, but later he told me her head was laying in that shed.
 Said it was someone we knew, someone who had just died.
 Arthur and I were both at her funeral just the week before.”

 “Wait, so her grave was robbed?”
 George said in disgust.

-Pointing to an area in the now empty field, Fred continued, “It would have been right around here where we went in.
+Pointing to an area in the now empty field, Roger continued, “It would have been right around here where we went in.
 The first thing we noticed was the smell.
 It was awful.
 There was no electricity in the house but we both had our flashlights.
 Apparently, Ed lit his house with kerosene lamps, so a few of those were around.
 Eddie’s mom died years before, he was really close to her.
 I think once she died, he just fell apart.
-His place was a wreck.
 We could see coffee cans stuffed with chewing gum, cracked yellow dentures laying around.
 There was a washtub filled with sand, piles of these old mystery magazines.
 It was a mess, and we didn’t even see the worst of it yet.”

 “So was Ed in the house then?”
 Henry wondered aloud.

-Fred nodded slowly.
+Roger nodded slowly.
 “We heard that sound, that squealing sound, almost like an animal crying.
 We went in the next room, which looked like a bedroom, that’s where the sound was coming from.
 There it was, sitting on the bed, it was rocking back and forth, cradling a rifle in its hands.”

 “Was it Ed?”
 George asked.

 By now it was dark, the only light they had was from the moon, and the burning red glow of the cigarette.
 “I don’t know what made me say it.”
-Fred thought back to that horrible moment.
+Roger thought back to that horrible moment.
 “I didn’t think it could be Ed, I just didn’t think it could be.
 It had long grey hair like a woman, and its skin was old and wrinkled.
 I don’t know what made me say it, but I looked at this thing and said his name, ‘Ed?”

-“Oh my god” Henry shuddered at the realization.
+“Oh my god.”
+Henry shuddered at the realization.

 “It wasn’t Eddie’s face, but it was his eyes, Ed had this fleshy growth under his left eye, and I could see it.
 Those familiar eyes looked at me, but they had a hate in them I’d never known.
 It let out this horrible shriek and charged at me.
 Now Eddie was a small man, but he was farmer strong, knocked me down and got right on top of me.
 His hands flailed at me.
 I reached up and pushed the face away, that face, it felt so strange, really oily and unnatural.”
-Pushing his hands in an upwards motion he said “his head stayed but his whole face pushed to the side like his skin was sliding on his skull.
+Pushing his hands in an upwards motion Roger said “his head stayed still but his whole face pushed to the side like his skin was sliding on his skull.
 Then I saw his whole body get ripped off of me.
 Sheriff grabbed him by the collar and threw him hard into the wall.
 Then Arthur smashed the thing’s skull with the butt of his rifle.
 Now it just lay there, perfectly still on the ground.
 By then I knew what it was, but I didn’t want to admit it.
 Only when I got back to my feet, and the Sheriff pulled the mask off, did I face the fact that underneath was Ed Gein.”

 George asked, “Wait, what was this mask he was wearing?”

-Fred took another long puff of his cigarette before revealing, “It was the face of the woman we found in the shed.”
+Roger took another long puff of his cigarette before revealing, “It was the face of the woman we found in the shed.”

 “Jesus Christ, are you fucking serious?”
 George exclaimed.